cgen101/ZIS-toolkit/Audio-Generation/README.md

 ### 3. Navigate to Audio-Generation directory and run *python generate.py* TWICE
 * Follow prompts in terminal to generate audio files
+* The files will be written into Audio-Generation as .flac with relevant names

 ### 3. Change relevant filepaths in RunAudioJob
 * *ioPath* should be path to Relevant-Files